 Here you can find results of the blue study on local purchasing in Quebec (between intentions and actions) conducted by our partner, the Léger firm.

-She is joined by Manon Kirouac, Marketing Director of Première Moisson, and David Crête, Professor in the Department of Marketing and Information Systems at the Université du Québec à Trois-Rivières, who respectively provide the viewpoints ofa local business and what university research on this subject.
+She is accompanied by Manon Kirouac, Director marketing of Première Moisson and David Crête, Professor in the Department of Marketing and Information Systems at the Université du Québec à Trois-Rivières, who respectively bring the viewpoints ofa local business and what university research on this subject.

 Buying local in Quebec: survey

-The conference, which focuses on the financial health of retailers, includes exclusive results of local purchasing trends led by Léger vice-president Cynthia Darisse.
+The conference, which focuses on the financial health of retailers, includes exclusive results of local purchasing trends conducted byteam Cynthia Darisse, Vice-President of Léger.

 The blue study represents the portrait of local consumption in Québec.
 The survey results correspond to two distinct market measurements carried out by in May and November/December 2020.